dijkstracula/smrt/report/report.md

   each zone in a zoned disk.

-- `D.Persistant`: generally refers to durable data stored on the disk itself: this could be random-accessable block data, append-only zones, or perhaps some combination of the two.
+- `D.Persistant`: generally refers to durable data stored on the disk itself: this could be random-accessible block data, append-only zones, or perhaps some combination of the two.

 - `D.Volatile`: attributes of the drive that are ephemeral, such as